hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part2.md

 title: Segmentation Model-Part II - How to handle Imbalanced Data in Segmentation Problem
 ---

-In the last post, we discussed how to train a segmentation model in Tensorflow.
+In the [previous post](https://hphuongdhsp.github.io/ml-blog/tensorflow/semanticsegmentation/deeplearning/2022/08/02/segmentation-model-part1.html), we discussed how to train a segmentation model in Tensorflow.
 This post will cover how to balance datasets in training a segmentation model in Tensorflow.
 We can use the same technique to deal with the imbalanced data in a Classification problem.
 Let us recall our segmentation problem.

 ## 1. Problem Description and Dataset

 We want to cover a nail semantic segmentation problem.
-For each image, we want to detect the segmentation of the mail in the image.
+For each image, we want to detect the segmentation of the nail in the image.

 |                                                     Images                                                     |                                                     Masks                                                      |